Thinking of moving into teaching? Find more information about embarking on a new career in teaching and training in the lifelong learning sector.

 For most people entering the sector, teaching and training is a second career, for them teaching is often part time, alongside working in their vocational field.
 Teaching in Further Education (FE) and skills provides a great opportunity to pass on your skills and make a difference to learners, whether they are young people or adults.

-According to FE Advice, there are over 350 general FE colleges, work-based training providers, adult and community learning providers and specialist colleges in England.
+According to FE Advice, there are more than 350 general FE colleges, work-based training providers, adult and community learning providers and specialist colleges in England.
 Total private and public training providers exceeds 1200 and 11 per cent of university level courses are taught in FE colleges.

 In short, FE is all around you